learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q13.** A fitness app collects data via a mobile form.
+**Q.** A fitness app collects data via a mobile form.
 For the "Weight (kg)" field, the developer wants the numeric keypad to open automatically on mobile devices and prevent non-numeric input.
 Which input type is most appropriate?

 - A) `<input type="text" inputmode="numeric">`
 - B) `<input type="tel">`